shepherdlewis000/flack-chat/README.md

 Requirements: Python modules requests, os, json, gunicorn

-BUGS/TODO: Duplicate output of welcome message, spruce up UI styling.
-As this is a project done a while back and I've moved on to Javascript/Node, I'm not sure when I'll get to it.
+BUGS/TODO: Duplicate output of welcome message being show on Heroku hosting, spruce up UI styling.
+As this is a project done a while back and I've moved on to Javascript/Node and may not get back to it immediately.